 The Tibor Varga International Violin Competition is dedicated to young professional musicians under the age of 26.
 The competition is a well-regarded aspect of the foundation, and brings many young artists to Sion who will almost certainly play for the Festival in the future.
 The Junior Tibor Contest, which occurs every other year, offers an opportunity for young musicians aged between 14-17 years to experience a professional and friendly competition environment.

-In 2018 the Foundation has the great pleasure to announce the Tibor International Junior Violin Competition, dedicated to young violinists aged between 14 et 17 years old.
+In 2018 the Foundation has the great pleasure to announce the inauguration of the Tibor International Junior Violin Competition, dedicated to young violinists aged between 14 and 17 years old.
 The details of this competition are as follows:

 -The selected candidates will play with a professional orchestra, including during the first round of the competition